Green Party of Canada: Division under Annamie Paul

-Rebuilding
+Aftermath

-On November 24, Amita Kuttner was appointed interim leader.
+On November 24, 2021, Amita Kuttner was appointed interim leader.
 Appointed at the age of 30, Kuttner was the youngest person to lead a federal political party, as well as the first transgender person and person of East Asian heritage.

-The party's constitution requires a leadership election to select a permanent leader to begin within six months of the appointment of an interim leader, and conclude within two years of their appointment.
-Kuttner has said they do not wish to be the permanent leader.
-In December 2021, Kuttner said they believed there should be a "longer period before launching a permanent leadership contest, and then a short leadership race."
+The party's constitution required a leadership election to select a permanent leader to begin within six months of the appointment of an interim leader, and conclude within two years of their appointment.
+Kuttner had said that they did not wish to be the permanent leader.
+In December 2021, Kuttner said that they believed there should be a "longer period before launching a permanent leadership contest, and then a short leadership race."

 In a press conference about a week after their appointment, Kuttner said they wanted to start the process of regrowth and to heal the party.
 The party had released a report indicating that it was threatened with insolvency, and was considering closing its office in Ottawa.
 The party had lost 499 monthly donors since July 2021, and 6,259 members in the same time.
 Kuttner acknowledged internal conflict over Annamie Paul's leadership had affected donations.
 The report also blamed negotiations concerning Annamie Paul's departure as leader of the party for significant legal costs.
 In a December 2021 media interview, Kuttner said that the party's financial position was getting "back on track" and was "turning around" pointing to fundraising including at the party's virtual general meeting about a week earlier.

 On September 11, 2022, the president of the party, Lorraine Rekmans, announced her resignation.
 She was very critical of the party and the candidates in the ongoing leadership race, stating "The dream is dead."
 She was succeeded as party president by Ian Soutar.

-Second leadership of Elizabeth May

-On November 19, 2022, Elizabeth May was elected leader of the party once again, and promises to convert the current leadership model into a co-leadership model, with Jonathan Pedneault being her co-leader.
-May ran with Pedneault in the leadership race, and Pedneault currently serves as the deputy leader of the party.